brudnak/linode-daily-cleanup/README.md

 # Daily Linode cleanup

-Just a simple GitHub action that runs daily at 22:00 to delete all of the Linodes associated with your account with a specific tag.
+Just a simple GitHub action that runs daily at 24:00 to delete all of the Linodes associated with your account with a specific tag.

 A helpful cron time tool incase you want to adjust the timing: https://crontab.guru/

 This can be manually run via the GitHub UI as well.

-This only delete Linodes with the tag `github-action-delete`
+To make this work as a GitHub action create two GitHub action secrets with the repository

+1. `LINODE_CLI_TOKEN`
+2. `DELETE_TAG`
+    - Then name all of your Linode instances with whatever tag you provide to be deleted